Small Dairy Farmers Scheme

 You are responsible for the delivery of your application so RPA recommends that you use a tracked postal service that offers guaranteed delivery by 31 May 2017.

-You must be registered on Rural Payments before RPA can make a payment to you.
+You must be registered on the Rural Payments service before RPA can make a payment to you.

 Payments will be capped at 500,000 litres of cows’ milk production.

-In Northern Ireland, the final rate of payment cannot be confirmed until DAERA calculates the amount of funding remaining from the EAA allocation.
+In Northern Ireland, the final payment rate cannot be confirmed until DAERA calculates the amount of funding remaining from the EAA allocation.
 The rate will be published on GOV.UK.
-RPA will aim to make payments to you by the end of September 2017, directly to the bank account details RPA holds.
+RPA will aim to make payments to you by the end of September 2017, using the bank account details RPA holds.

 RPA may need to check the information you have provided before payment is made.